Home » Gears & Reviews » Best Bug-Out Bag Backpack 2026: Tested Picks for Families

 4. Compartmentalization and Access Speed

-5. Water Resistance vs. Waterproofing
+5. Water Resistance

-Essential Items Checklist for Your Bug-Out Bag
+Essential Items Checklist for a Family of 4

 CategoryItemsWeight Target

-Food3 days of 2,000+ cal (MREs, freeze-dried, bars)5–8 lbs
+Food3 days of 2,000+ cal/person (MREs, freeze-dried, bars)5–8 lbs

-FireBIC lighter + waterproof matches + ferro rod< 0.5 lbs
+FireBIC lighter + waterproof matches + ferro rod<0.5 lbs

 First AidTrauma kit + personal meds + N95 masks2–3 lbs